openstack-archive/ironic-staging-drivers/README.rst

 ---------------------------------------

-* The Ironic Staging Drivers is **not** a project under Ironic's governance, meaning that the Ironic core group is **not resposible** for the code in this project (even tho, some individuals that work in this project also hold core status in the Ironic project).
+* The Ironic Staging Drivers is **not** a project under Ironic's governance, meaning that the Ironic core group is **not responsible** for the code in this project (even though, some individuals that work in this project also hold core status in the Ironic project).

 * This project is **not** a place to dump code and run away hoping that